-- Arizona Department of Education, K-12 - o Arizona Department of Education, Adult Education - o Arizona Department of Education, Career and Technical Education - Maricopa County Community College District - Pima County Community College District - Arizona Department of Economic Security (WIOA Programs) - Arizona Department of Education (Unemployment Insurance/Wage Programs) - o Arizona Office of Economic Opportunity - ADE/CTE has begun the process to initiate a data sharing agreement (DSA) with the Arizona Department of Economic Security to gather student-specific wage and unemployment insurance information to track student's employment after they graduate from high school.
-This DSA is still in its infancy. - One stream of work already identified for the upcoming strategic planning initiative is postsecondary collaboration.
+- o Arizona Department of Education, K-12 - o Arizona Department of Education, Adult Education - o Arizona Department of Education, Career and Technical Education - Maricopa County Community College District - Pima County Community College District - Arizona Department of Economic Security (WIOA Programs and Unemployment Insurance/Wage Programs) - Arizona Office of Economic Opportunity - One stream of work already identified for the upcoming strategic planning initiative is postsecondary collaboration.
 Meetings with representatives of the community college system during this revision process revealed an opportunity to improve communication and collaboration between stakeholders at the secondary and postsecondary levels of the educational system.
-It was stated that even simple awareness of intentions like new program offerings and new employer outreach initiatives would have significant impact on the ability of the postsecondary institutions to optimize their effectiveness for both students and communities d.
+It was stated that even simple awareness of intentions like new program offerings and new employer outreach initiatives would have significant impact on the ability of the postsecondary institutions to optimize their effectiveness for both students and communities.

+d.
 Describe how the eligible agency will use State leadership funds made available under section 112(a)(2) of Perkins V for each purpose under section 124(a) of the Act.